tytydraco/yessleep/out/The_old_lady_next_door_might_have_drugged_my_cat.md

 I haven't seen Sweet Pea all night since I caught Ruth feeding her homemade treats.

 Suddenly, a blood curdling scream echoes through the wall, followed by several impacts of smashing glass.
-I it up motionless in bed for long seconds, struggling to listen for any signs of life over the maddening scrabbling coming from my kitchen.
+I sit up motionless in bed for long seconds, struggling to listen for any signs of life over the maddening scrabbling coming from my kitchen.
 My heart races a mile a minute as I slowly climb out of bed, taking a step towards the wall I shared with Darla.
 I almost jump clear out of my skin when a crashing sound rings out from my kitchen.

 Sweet Pea must have knocked over a mug.